Pp3ng/Bookkeeper_mysql/README.md

    ./bookkeeper
    ```

-3. Follow the on-screen prompts to interact with the system.
+3. Follow the on-screen prompts to register a new user or log in.
+4. Once logged in, use the main menu to interact with the system.

 ## File Structure